 Get salty: eat Laverbread

-Definitely one for those with an adventurous palate.
-Laver is a fine seaweed collected along the Welsh coastline.
-Welsh laverbread or ‘bara lawr’ actually has nothing to do with bread and is actually more like a purée.
+Definitely one for those with an adventurous palate, laver is a fine seaweed collected along the Welsh coastline.
+Welsh laverbread or ‘bara lawr’ actually has nothing to do with bread; it is more like a purée.
 You’ll see it popping up on high quality / traditional menus in Wales, but to get a real appreciation and maybe even a taste for it, why not try cooking with it?
 For a very in-situ experience, why not cook your own feast at a Welsh BBQ-friendly beach.
 Rugged Dunraven Bay is a great little day out from Cardiff.
 Why not try your hand at Welsh rarebit with laverbread and ale or Leek and Laverbread Welsh cakes for a great culinary adventure.